sbi-airbus/docs/source/going-further/filter-tutorial.rst

 Filtering by geometry
 ---------------------

-Generally you have a very concrete idea of the area of Earth that interests you for the particular application you have in mind.
+Generally you have a very concrete idea of the area of the Earth that interests you for the particular application you have in mind.
 To select for a piece of data relative to that area you specify an :term:`AOI`.